 Hello there!
-I am a Visiting Pre-doctoral Fellow at Northwestern University's Department of Pathology and a Ph.D. candidate at Emory University's Computer Science department (Biomedical Informatics track).
+I am a Visiting Pre-doctoral Fellow at Northwestern University's Department of Pathology and a Ph.D. candidate at Emory University's Department of Computer Science (Biomedical Informatics track).
 I hold an M.B.B.Ch (a.k.a M.D. in the U.S.) from Cairo University in Egypt and an M.Sc. in Computer Science from Emory University in Atlanta, GA.
-I work in the interdisciplinary field of Computational Pathology, and intend to pursue an academic pathology career as a physician-scientist, addressing fundamental clinical needs using machine learning.
+I work in the interdisciplinary field of Computational Pathology, and intend to pursue a physician-scientist career, addressing fundamental clinical needs using machine learning.
 I work under supervision of Dr. Lee A.D.
-Cooper (Pathology, Northwestern) and Dr. David M. Gutman (Neurology, Emory).
+Cooper and Dr. David M. Gutman.

 I am a physician by training, and have some exposure to anatomical pathology, particularly breast cancer, through my Ph.D. work.
 I look forward to formalizing and significantly expanding my knowledge in pathology through residency after graduation.

 In data science, I mainly work with the following tools/languages: